raspberrypi/picotool/README.md

 If you ctrl+c out of the middle of a long operation, then libusb seems to get a bit confused, which means we aren't able to unlock our lockout of USB MSD writes (we have turned them off so the user doesn't step on their own toes).
-Simply running `picotool info` again will unlock it properly the nex time (or you can reboot the device).
+Simply running `picotool info` again will unlock it properly the next time (or you can reboot the device).